Preparing For Your Skip

 For more information about what can and cannot be disposed of in a skip, refer to our previous articles where a more in-depth explanation is given:

 Do you plan on disposing of hazardous waste?

 Hazardous waste cannot be disposed of in a skip.
 Instead, specialist services will be required to remove it.
 Here at Hinton’s Waste, we offer a variety of different services which cater for many different types of waste, including but not limited to:

 If you’re looking to hire a skip for your project, then look no further than Hinton’s Waste.
 We have an array of skips on offer in various sizes, all of which are able to cater for your every need, regardless of the size or scale of your project.
-To order your skip and take advantage of our same and next day delivery options, give a member of our team a call today on 020 3322 3476 – we operate throughout Croydon, Sutton, London and the surrounding areas.
+To order your skip and take advantage of our same and next day delivery options, give a member of our team a call today – we operate throughout Croydon, Sutton, London and the surrounding areas.